briansudo/homejoy/README.md

 Technologies used
 -----
-Google Maps API, Shapely, Python Shapefile Library, Django, Bootstrap, Font Awesome
+Google Maps API, Shapely, Python Shapefile Library, Django, Bootstrap, Font Awesome, jQuery

 Heroku had an issue with the geos_c library.
 Otherwise, you would have been able to have a live demo straight from a URL.
 You can check out that issue here: http://homejoy.herokuapp.com